lvgl/blog/_posts/2019-02-02-use-ipod-nano6-lcd-for-littlevgl.md

 **This blog tells you how to hack the screen that is supposed to display in an Apple's iPodNano6 for LittlevGL with an Espressif ESP32 Wifi/BLE SoC.**

+All the source code can be downloaded at the bottom of the page.

 ![Running_littlevGL with i Pod Nano6's display](/assets/iPodNano6/Running_littlevGL.JPG)

 ## Something about MIPI DSI